MouseProducedGames/Rust-Roguelike/README.md

 # Current State

-* Wander around a small map with randomly-placed walls and floors.
+* Wander around a small map with a generated dungeon.
 * Movement using the number pad.
+* Fight generic monsters.
+* Have a generic ally.
+* Press 'i' for inventory.
+* Press 'b' for body (equip/unequip).

 ## Roadmap